philion/taskbot/README.md

 Putting the new test bot in `cvsbot.py`.

+Working so for, up to adding new rows and listing.

+Next up: id mgt and update command and search/select.

 ## Initial Prototype - working notes

 * Get initial bot working using [discord.py](https://discordpy.readthedocs.io/).
 DONE